ugackMiner53/Mitch-Client/README.md

 ## Installation
-1.)
-Download the latest release zip from the releases tab

-2.)
-Extract the zip into your Muck directory

-3.)
-Hit accept if it asks about overwriting files
+When you download the .zip from the releases tab, you then open steam, go to Muck, click on the little settings wheel, and hit "Manage", and then "Browse Local Files".
+It should open File Explorer with files such as "Muck.exe" and "Muck_Data".
+Simply extract the contents of the zip into the folder, and start Muck with steam.
+You can check if Mitch has loaded by going to the "About" page, and it should state that you are using Mitch Client.

-If these steps do not work for you, create an issue
+If these steps do not work for you, please create an issue